-Wayne Gilbert West will serve as a Director as of the effective date of the registration statement of which this prospectus forms a part, unless the effective date of the registration is prior to October 5, 2020, in which case, Mr. West will serve as a Director as of October 5, 2020.
-Throughout his over 30 years of experience, Mr. West has held a multitude of leadership roles across the aerospace and aviation industries, including positions at The Boeing Company (NYSE:BA) ("Boeing"), Delta Air Lines, Inc. (NYSE:DAL) ("Delta"), Northwest (formerly NYSE:NWA) and United Airlines Holdings, Inc. (NASDAQ:DAL) ("United").
+Wayne Gilbert West will serve as a Director as of the effective date of the registration statement of which this prospectus forms a part.
+Throughout his over 30 years of experience, Mr. West has held a multitude of leadership roles across the aerospace and aviation industries, including positions at The Boeing Company (NYSE:BA) ("Boeing"), Delta Air Lines, Inc. (NYSE:DAL) ("Delta"), Northwest (formerly NYSE:NWA) and United Airlines Holdings, Inc. (NASDAQ:UAL) ("United").
 While at Delta, from 2008 to 2020, Mr. West held a variety of roles, including Senior Vice President of Airport Customer Service and Technical Operations, Senior Executive Vice President and Chief Operating Officer.
 While Chief Operating Officer from 2014 to 2020, Mr. West managed a team of over 70,000 employees and was responsible for managing safe, reliable operations globally by overseeing the fleet, technical operations and asset procurement and performance.
 Prior to joining Delta, Mr. West served as President and Chief Executive Officer of Laidlaw Transit Services Inc., which provided bus transportation through intercity, interstate and interurban bus lines, from 2006 to 2007.
 After joining TIMCO Aviation Services, Inc. in 2001 as Executive Vice President and Chief Operating Officer, Mr. West served as President from 2002 to 2005 and was instrumental in achieving the company's 4-year 5.7% compounded annual growth rate.
 He also served as an executive at Northwest from 1996 to 2001 and held various managerial positions with United, Rohr Industries, Sundstrand Corporation and Boeing Commercial Aircraft.
 Mr. West currently serves on the board of directors of Forward Air Corporation (NASDAQ:FWRD), which he joined in October 2018, and Wheels Up, which he joined in February 2019.
-Mr. West holds a B.S. in Mechanical Engineering from North Carolina State University and an M.B.A. from National University
+Mr. West holds a B.S. in Mechanical Engineering from North Carolina State University and an M.B.A. from National University in San Diego.